-The shopping experience in Fuerteventura has changes a lot in the last few years, with more big brands coming to the market and new stors opening all over the island.
+The shopping experience in Fuerteventura has changed a lot in the last few years, with more big brands coming to the market and new stors opening all over the island.
 From shopping center, to local shops and markets, now the locals and tourists as well have access to various products and brands, some at better prices compares to mainland Europe.

 Shopping in Corralejo